ManrickCapotolan/bigcommerce/README.md

 - Use a better css framework (e.g: scss)
 - Use form library (e.g: react-hook-form)
 - Optimization: only pass the updated product to the API
+- Create components for Button and Input fields

 # Server